GravityKit/GravityView/readme.txt

 * Fixed: Edit Entry compatibility with Gravity Forms 2.2
 * Fixed: Single Entry not accessible when filtering a View by Gravity Flow's "Final Status" field
+* Fixed: Needed to re-save permalink settings for Single Entry and Edit Entry to work

 __Developer Updates:__